sjaehn/BOops/README.md

 #### Surprise box

 The surprise box isn't an effect by itself.
-The surprise box controls the effect of one of the other slots is applied or not.
+The surprise box controls if the effect of one of the other slots is applied or not.
-Select at least two slots and set the Likelihood ratio for each slot.
+Select at least two slots and set the likelihood ratio for each slot.

 ## What's new

 * Shape-based wah effect
 * Help button
+* Introduction video button
 * Floating point sample interpolation
 * Bugfixes